riot-ci/RIOT/tests/pkg_edhoc_c/README.md

 # EDHOC-C test application

-This test application sets up a RIOT node that can run as an EDHOC handshake initiator or responder.
-The handshake can be run between two RIOT nodes or between a RIOT node and a Linux host.
+This test application sets up a RIOT node that can run as an EDHOC handshake initiator and/or responder.
+The handshake can be run between two RIOT nodes or between a RIOT node and a Linux host or for testing purposes the node can perform an auto-handshake.

 In this example credentials based on LAKE IETF WG are used.
 These are RPK keys.
 Normally different credentials should be used depending on the authentication